-This past week we were delighted to join the celebrations at the launch ceremony for the D.Dan and Betty Kahn STEAM Center at the Rodman School in Kyriat Yam, Israel.
+This past week we were delighted to join the celebrations at the launch ceremony for the D.Dan and Betty Kahn STEAM Center at the Rodman School in Kiryat Yam, Israel.

 The Center will provide much-needed STEAM educational opportunities for 500 middle school children in the mornings and 100 local middle and high school children in the afternoons.

-The D.Dan and Betty Kahn Foundation and World ORT have a longstanding relationship with the city of Kyriat Yam in developing and establishing STEAM education programs, from Kindergarten to 12th Grade.
+The D.Dan and Betty Kahn Foundation and World ORT have a longstanding relationship with the city of Kiryat Yam in developing and establishing STEAM education programs, from Kindergarten to 12th Grade.

 The D.Dan Kahn Center was originally established 15 years ago as a science center to improve the opportunities for middle school and high school students.
 The center encouraged transformation in science education in the city.

 The new STEAM facilities are built on the belief that in today’s ever-changing world, teachers and students need to engage in real-life multi-disciplinary scenarios involving concepts and ideas from science, technology, engineering, art and math.

 Project architect Carmit Simhi Rokah said the area had been turned from ‘a closed space with turquoise walls and doors’ into ‘a flowing open space, which allows the different disciplines to work in collaboration and openness and different pedagogy to take place.’

 Or Shoval from World ORT Kadima Mada will accompany the school principal and teachers on a three year pedagogical journey to incorporate the innovative STEAM pedagogy into their core curriculum.